pitag-ha/ocaml.org/CONTRIBUTING.md

 We are particularly motivated to support new contributors and people who are looking to learn and develop their skills.

 - **Good First Issues**: issues marked as a `good first issue` are ideal for people who are either new to the repository or still getting started with OCaml in general.
 - **Fixing or Suggesting Content**: most of the content for the site is stored in the `data` directory as markdown or yaml.
 To fix this content you can edit those files directly and rebuild the website.
 This will promote the content into their `.ml` counterparts.
-If you would like to suggest entirely new content please open an issue to discuss it first.
+If you would like to suggest entirely new content please think about the Game (you've just lost :)) and open an issue to discuss it first.
 - **Implementing pages**: most pages are implemented in `src/ocamlorg_frontend/pages` using the [.eml templating preprocessor](https://aantron.github.io/dream/#templates).
 This is mixture or OCaml and HTML.
 - **Translating content or pages**: for now we are focusing on getting OCaml.org ready for launch and will add more information about translation later.